Introduction to the New Squatter Laws in Texas 2025 Session

 Table of Contents

-History of Squatter Laws in Texas
+History of Texas Squatter Laws

 Texas squatter laws follow adverse possession rules.
 A squatter can claim ownership if they occupy a property openly, continuously, and exclusively for 10 years (or 3-5 years under specific conditions).
 They must pay property taxes and show clear intent to possess the land.
 Property owners can remove squatters through legal eviction.
 While adverse possession cases are rare, squatters often take advantage of delays in the eviction process, forcing landlords into drawn-out legal disputes.
-This new bill aims to tighten squatter laws in Texas and make it easier to remove illegal occupants without going through lengthy court battles.
+This new bill aims to tighten squatter laws and make it easier to remove illegal occupants without going through lengthy court battles.

 How the Bill Changes Current Squatter Laws